Reedyuk/NPM-Version/README.md

 The command `npm version` is ran with the parameters specified, this in turn will change the version stored in the package.json

-## How to use the Codefresh GitHub action
+## How to use the NPM-Version GitHub action

 An example of workflow

 ```
-name: run codefresh pipeline
+name: run npm-version pipeline
 on: push
 jobs:
   build: